llsoftsec/llsoftsecbook/book.md

 achieved by overwriting pointer fields in allocations following the object that was the target of the problematic memory access.

-[^restricted]: These primitives are restricted since they can access a limited number of bytes past the end of the allocation.
+[^restricted]: These primitives are restricted since they can only access a limited number of bytes past the end of the allocation.

 The C and C++ memory languages do not, as a general rule, perform bounds